Judges requesting an observation, please send requests to firstname.lastname@example.org.

 - Name published as provisional judge

-- Judge a minimum of ten (10) classes, with a minimum of one-hundred and fifty (150) dogs, and observed two (2) times by an AKC Obedience Field Representative
+- Judge a minimum of ten (10) rally assignments, with a cumulative minimum total of three-hundred and fifty dogs competing.
+Two satisfactory judging observations by Field Rep.